Worldbirds.com is user-supported. We may earn a commission when users buy via links on our website. More info

 Check your home for possible food sources.
 If you leave pet food outside, move your dog or cat’s feeding bowl inside to minimize raccoon temptation.

-Make sure to pick up and properly discard berries or fruit that has fallen to the ground.
-This not only helps to deter raccoons but also makes your yard look cleaner.
+Make sure to pick up and properly discard berries or fruit that have fallen to the ground.
+This not only helps to deter raccoons but also makes your yard look cleaner and makes it less inviting to other pests, like rats and insects.

 green field